 Are clean energy stocks expensive?

 Just like any other sector of the economy, no two clean energy companies are alike.
-When evaluating a company to see if it is under or overvalued, it important to look at its key metrics, including market cap.
+When evaluating a company to see if it is under or overvalued, it is important to look at its key metrics, including market cap.
 Overall, clean energy is a newer sector, and there may be opportunities to find undiscovered value.

 Is it worth investing in renewable energy?